Maryam demands PM’s resignation

 Maryam reached the venue in the midnight and tweeted that owing to a large crowd, she could not get out of her car for 50 minutes.
 She also said that she left for Mandi Bahauddin on July 7 and reached the city on July 8.

-The PML-N leader had also promised to further elaborate on her claims regarding accountability judge Arshad Malik, who she said was forced to give a verdict against her father, ousted premier Nawaz Sharif, under “immense pressure from hidden hands”.
+The Pakistan Muslim League-Nawaz leader had also promised to further elaborate on her claims regarding accountability judge Arshad Malik, who she said was forced to give a verdict against her father, ousted premier Nawaz Sharif, under “immense pressure from hidden hands”.

 MANDI BAHAUDDIN: Pakistan Muslim League-Nawaz (PML-N) Vice President Maryam Nawaz said Sunday her father Nawaz Sharif was ousted for demanding civilian supremacy in the country.